The Root Center: Understanding Pressure and Stress in Human Design

 What Actually Helps

 That pause is not always easy.
-The pressure can feel immediate and physical in a way that makes waiting feel genuinely difficult.
+The pressure can feel immediate and physical in a way that makes waiting difficult.
 But the question is worth returning to: is this mine, and is this now?

 Comments